 Haughey’s latest intervention was again politely rebuffed by London.
 By this stage, in Thatcher’s mind at least, Haughey had become obsolete in helping find a solution to the ongoing crisis.
 Instead the focus for London shifted firmly towards the Republican leadership, under the guise of Sinn Féin.
 In mid-June the Sinn Féin leadership decided to escalate the hunger strike campaign having announced that a Republican prisoner would join the hunger strike every week.
 Paddy Quinn, a PIRA prisoner was the first to join the strike on 15 June.
 Despite the Republican leaderships’ decision to escalate their campaign Thatcher remained defiant.
 No concessions in relation to the Republican calls for the granting of the five demands, she maintained, would be forthcoming.
 In a personal message to Haughey she noted that the ‘problem in Northern Ireland had not been created by HMG’. ‘[I]t was not easy’, she deplored, ‘to see what HMG could do.
 It was for others to move’.

-Haughey now found himself in the one place he despised most: political obscurity.
+Haughey was now left in the one position he despised most: politically impotent.
 He could do very little to help find a solution to the hunger strike.
 Thatcher was disinterested in his calls to end the hunger strike on humanitarian ground.
 She also ignored his warnings that the British government’s stance only helped to fuel support for the PIRA in both the Irish Republic and Northern Ireland.
 Haughey, therefore, decided to follow a new line in relation to the ongoing crisis: his calls for the appointment of a new mediator to liaise between the British government and the hunger strikers.

 On 25 June, in his last message to Thatcher before vacating the Office of the Taoiseach, Haughey said that Dublin and London must work together in making a ‘serious effort to resolve the crisis in Northern Ireland before further hunger strikers die and before 12 July’.
 He felt that there was some manoeuvre with the prisoners in relation to their ‘five demands’.
 He suggested that a similar document along the lines of the document issued to the prisoners during the first hunger strike in mid-December 1980 should be put forward.